Tolulope77/alx-pre_course/0x01-git/README.md

 always include a README.md file in a directory
-Updated - this is the correct readme file
+Updated - this is the correct readme file.